DestinE-Climate-DT/one_pass/README.md

 - `stat_freq:` This defines the frequency of the requested statistic.
 The current options are `"hourly", "3hourly", "6hourly", "12hourly", "daily", "weekly", "monthly", "3monthly", "annually", "continuous"`.
 Be careful about spelling, it matters.
 Note: for the frequencies `"weekly", "monthly", "annually`, the statistic will work with the calendar, e.g. `"annually"` will only work if you the first piece of data provided corresponds to the 1st January, it will not compute a random 365 days starting on any random date.
 The same for monthly and weekly, where weekly runs from Monday - Sunday.
 The option of `"continuous`, will also output running outputs every month.

 - `output_freq:` This defines the frequency you want to save your final dataSet containing your statistic.
 Options are the same as `stat_freq`.
 Normally, set the same as `stat_freq`, however if you have requested `stat_freq: "hourly"` but you don't want an output file for every hour, set `output_freq: "daily"` and you will have a dataSet with a time dimension = 24 hourly statistics in one file.
+Note if you set `stat_freq = continuous` you have to set `output_freq = continuous` as well.
+This will always save a netCDF of the running statistic every month.

 - `time_step:` This is the the step of your incoming data in **minutes**.
 This is repeated data from the GSV call and will eventually be combined with the GSV request however for now, it needs to be set seperately.